okland/accounts-phone/README.md

  - phoneVerificationMasterCode: Optional master code if exists let user verify account by entering this code

- In order to change those settings just override the property under
+ In order to change those settings just override the property under :

  Accounts._options

- For example to change the verificationMaxRetries to 3 all we need to do is On the server
+ For example to change the verificationMaxRetries to 3 all we need to do is:
 ```js
 Accounts._options.verificationMaxRetries = 3;
 ```